-At Sun Pharma, the social responsibility programmes mainly focus on health, education, drinking water and rural development projects.
+At Sun Pharma, the social responsibility programmes mainly focus on health, education, water, livelihood, environment and disaster relief projects.
 These are designed to improve the quality of life of the people as well as contribute towards a strong economy.

 1) Mobile Medical Unit Programme: Mobile Medical Unit (MMU) is a primary healthcare project that provides free doorstep health facilities for the marginalised and financially backward section of the society.
 A full-time dedicated health van, visits the target areas at a regular frequency.
 It is manned by a dedicated team of qualified experienced doctor, pharmacist and special protection officer, who provide medical check-ups, medicines, expert counselling and referral services for free.
 The projects were implemented by the Sun Pharma Community Healthcare Society and HelpAge-India, the main objective of the project is